-Alternatively there are water softening/treatment devices that do not adjust as alter the pull left the water.
-With these devices it may not be adjust or alter the pH level of the water.
+Alternatively there are water softening/treatment devices that do not adjust or alter the pH level of the water.
 With these devices it may not be necessary to provide an untreated water bypass to the primary water filling point of the heating system.